dyeosy98/aws-hpc-recipes/recipes/pcs/private_pcs/README.md

 Deploy the [`pcs-private-networking.yaml`](assets/networking/pcs-private-networking.yaml) template to create the VPC, subnets, and security groups.
 Parameters include:
    - `VpcCIDR`: CIDR block for the VPC (e.g., 10.0.0.0/16)
-   - `NumberOfSubnets`: Number of private subnets to create (1, 2, or 3)
-   - `Subnet1AZ/CIDR`: Availability Zone and CIDR for the first subnet
-   - `Subnet2AZ/CIDR (Optional)`: Availability Zone and CIDR for the second subnet
-   - `Subnet3AZ/CIDR (Optional)`: Availability Zone and CIDR for the third subnet
+   - `SubnetAZ/CIDR`: Availability Zone and CIDR for the subnet
    - `CreateEFS`: Set to 'True' if you plan to deploy EFS (creates security group)
    - `CreateFSxLustre`: Set to 'True' if you plan to deploy FSx for Lustre (creates security group)
    - `ClientIpCidr`: IP range allowed to SSH to login nodes